-5. RECREATION AND PARKS AND FOREST PRESERVE
+5. RECREATION AND PARKS AND FOREST PRESERVE Note: This Document is a work in progress and has not been finalized

 Washington Grove has a long standing interest in recreation and has sponsored many activities in Town parks and public areas since the earliest Camp Meeting days.
 Several Ttown parks, the East and West Forest Preserves, and spring-fed, man-made Maple Lake provide space and openness that enhance the quality of life within the Grove.
 Town parks also provide an opportunity for spontaneous activity by children and adults, perhaps a "pick-up" game, in contrast to the regulated pace that is characteristic of the work and school day.